Sharesale

 Opinions on the deal are varied, but the impact of 2023’s double strike and subsequent production slowdown in Los Angeles is evident.
 “Everyone I’m talking to is basically like, ‘I’m signing this thing because we’re all getting crushed, I don’t really have a choice financially,’” said an artist from the Art Directors Guild (IATSE Local 800), who wished to remain anonymous.
 “I’ll definitely be voting yes.
 I want this thing over with.”

 A major highlight of the agreement is the wage increase, totaling 14.5 percent over three years, compared to 9 percent in previous agreements.
 According to Diego Mariscal, a dolly grip from IATSE Local 80, this translates to a significant hourly increase, making the deal a “step in the right direction.”
-The agreement also introduces new streaming residuals and extends funding for the 's and pension plans.
+The agreement also introduces new streaming residuals and extends funding for the union’s health and pension plans.

 To combat long working hours, the agreement stipulates triple time pay after 15 hours and double time after 12 hours.
 Safety concerns are prominent among union members, especially following the death of crewmember Rico Priem after consecutive long shifts.
 Local 80 grip Nina Moskol supports the hefty penalties for shifts exceeding 15 hours, seeing it as a step towards safer working conditions.